CounterpointCollective/ComposableDataflowBlocks/README.md

 ## License

-Distributed under the [license name] License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Resources